-The climate of this site characterized by cold, snowy winters and cool summers.
-The average annual precipitation ranges from 16-22 inches.
-March thru May and August, are typically the wettest months with June and July being the driest.
-The most reliable sources of moisture for plant growth are the snow that accumulates over the winter, and spring rains.
-Summer thunderstorms are intermittent and sporadic in nature, and thus, are less reliable sources of moisture to support vegetative growth on this site.
+The climate of this site is dry subhumid and semiarid.
+It is characterized by cold, snowy winters and warm, dry summers.
+The average annual precipitation ranges from 20 to 30 inches.
+July, August, and October are typically the wettest months with June being the driest.
+The most reliable sources of moisture for plant growth are the snow that accumulates over the winter and spring rains.
+Summer thunderstorms are intermittent and sporadic in nature, and thus, are not reliable sources of moisture to support vegetative growth on this site.
+The soil moisture regime is mostly udic and the soil temperature regime is cryic.